gloignon/spaghett/README.md

 * Works with AR and masked-token models from Hugging Face
 * L2R scoring is available when using a masked-token model.
 Results should be identical to minicons (tested in multiple situations: see test/test_minicons_compare.py).
 * Extracts surprisal, entropy and the next predicted word with the highest probability (i.e. what the LLM computed would be the continuation)
-* Extract attention weights - Get attention matrices (currently across all layers and heads) with optional fast-mode for attention-only extraction when no surprisal or entropy data is required.
 * Works sentence by sentence only (for now), but you can provide a common context file for semantic continuity, it will be prepended to each sentence's context window.
 * Choice of greedy algorithm or beam search to identify the most probable next word (will assemble next subtokens to reconstitute the word).
 * Minimalism over performance: simple loops used in place of batching, no CUDA, nothing fancy
-* Should not mess up accented characters
+* Handles accented characters
 * Should remain robust to LLM choice, as long as it is AR (GPT-style) or masked token.
-* Simple Command Line Interface, no need to modify the code (but it should be easy to do so if you need to)
+* Simple Command Line Interface, no need to modify the code (but scoring functions can easily be loaded from your own code).

 ## Similar work
 * [minicons for python](https://github.com/kanishkamisra/minicons) also does AR and masked token models (with PLL or L2R scoring), but no entropy and no next word.
 It does other stuff you might need.